 - No. of pages:

 - Paperback ISBN:

-Professor at University of Texas (PB), USA
+Assistant Professor at University of Texas of the Permian Basin, Midland, Texas

 Senior Reservoir and Petroleum Engineer, Qarun Petroleum Company, Egypt